 Once registered, you will receive an email from Eventbrite with the Zoom link.
 Please remember to double check your email address is correct before booking and check your junk folder for any emails.

 If you have any queries, please contact Ken Griffin at firstname.lastname@example.org

-As well as the online events above, you will find more to do on our learning from home page
+As well as the events above, you will find more to do on our learning from home page